woheller69/omweather/README.md

 ## License

-This app - like the original app Privacy Friendly Weather - is licensed under the GPLv3.
+This app - like the original app Privacy Friendly Weather - is licensed under the GPLv3, \[copyright] woheller69.

 The app also uses:
 - The weather data service is provided by [Open-Meteo](https://open-meteo.com/), under <a href='http://creativecommons.org/licenses/by/4.0/'>Attribution 4.0 International (CC BY 4.0)</a>